Menu

 Homestead Exemption in Florida

 Florida has one of the countries’ most favorable homestead exemptions.
-Florida law provides an unlimited amount of protection on a debtor homesteads positive equity.
+Florida law provides an unlimited amount of protection on a debtor homestead’s positive equity, so long as the debtor has owned the property for sufficient time (1215 days).
 This protection also included mobile homes and condominiums.
 The only restriction on Florida’s homestead exemption is the size of the property.
 In a municipality, a property can receive homestead protection as long as the property lot is ½ acre or less.
 Outside a municipality, the property size can be up to 120 acres of contiguous land.
 The spouse or child of a deceased owner can claim the protection as well.

 Personal Property Exemptions in Florida

 Florida’s personal property exemptions cover a broad spectrum of assets, offering protection for items such as household goods, clothing, jewelry, and musical instruments.
-The state provides an aggregate exemption of $1,000 for all personal property, excluding vehicles.
+The state provides a personal property exemption of $1,000 for all personal property, excluding vehicles.

 If a debtor does not use their homestead property protection, as in the case of renters or individuals surrendering their real property, the debtors can choose a special exemption called the wildcard exemption that allows for an additional $4,000 of personal property to be exempted.
 This also applies to mobile home homestead.
 Under that exemption, you can protect all the equity in your homestead property and still choose to elect to apply the wildcard exemption to get extra protection for your personal property.
 This can only be done if you own the mobile home but not the land underneath.